PrestaShop/prestashop-specs/ps_facetedsearch.md

 **Sorting of features values in front-office**

-In front-office, features values are sorted by ascending alphabetical order
+In front-office, if features values starts with a character, so sort by ascending alphabetical order.

-If features values are numbers, they are sorted by increasing number
+In front-office, if features values starts with number, so sort by increasing number and ignore other characters after number.

 If the merchant selected a filter number limit, so show the X filters with the most results and sort them by ascending alphabetical order or increasing number.

+Example, in brackets the number of result:

+1,6 (50)
+10 (20)
+11,2 (100)

+10 cm (50)
+30 cm (20)
+40 cm (100)

+Short sleeves (291)
+Long sleeves (406)
+Without sleeves (625)